UCF/ucf-mobile-wordpress/readme.markdown

 carousels, use the Wordpress HTML editor and insert your content using the required Bootstrap classes.

-### [posttype-list]
-* Custom post types that have defined $use_shortcode as True can automatically utilize this shortcode for displaying a list of posts created under the given post type; e.g., [document-list] will output a list of all published Documents.
-Additional parameters can be used to further narrow down the shortcode's results;
-see the Theme Help section on shortcodes for an available list of filters.

 ### [search_form]
 * Outputs the site search form.
 The search form output can be modified via searchform.php

-### [publication]
-* Include the defined Publication, referenced by its title.
-* e.g., [publication name="Where are the robots Magazine"]

-### [person-picture-list]
-* Similar to [person-list], but also outputs thumbnails for each Person.

-### [post-type-search]
-* Outputs a list of People with thumbnails, person names, and job titles.
-* If a person's description is available, a link to the person's profile will be outputted.
-If a thumbnail for the person does not exist, a default 'No Photo Available' thumbnail will display.
-* An optional row_size parameter is available to customize the number of rows that will display, in addition to the other filter parameters available to the person-list shortcode.
->>>>>>> upstream/master